yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     docker push [LOGINSERVER]/fabmedical/content-api
     ```

-    ![In this screenshot of the WSL window, an example of images being pushed to an ACR account results from typing and running the following at the command prompt: docker push \[LOGINSERVER\]/fabmedical/content-web.
-At this time, we are unable to capture all of the information in the window.
-Future versions of this course should address this.](images/Hands-onlabstep-by-step-ContainersandDevOpsimages/media/image67.png)
+    ![In this screenshot of the WSL window, an example of images being pushed to an ACR account results from typing and running the following at the command prompt: docker push \[LOGINSERVER\]/fabmedical/content-web.](images/Hands-onlabstep-by-step-ContainersandDevOpsimages/media/image67.png)

 8. In the Azure Portal, navigate to your ACR account, and select Repositories under Services on the left-hand menu.
 You will now see two; one for each image.